alexa-labs/skill-workshop-smart-city/Module 4 - Add new intent - MoneyMetricsIntent/README.md

 > #### Syntax Error?
 	> Note that you may receive a syntax error if you try to save the code at this point.
 This is normal, and will be fixed as you copy the code blocks that follow in the next few steps.

-3. Add `MoneyMetricsIntentHandler,` to exports.handler (note the comma at the end of it).
+**Step 4.2.3.** Add `MoneyMetricsIntentHandler,` to exports.handler (note the comma at the end of it).
 Your exports.handler should look like the following -

 ```js
 exports.handler = Alexa.SkillBuilders.custom()